EnvoyAI/examples/test-echo/README.md

 ##### YAML

-First an aside about YAML - Each of the JSON metadata fields (`com.envoyai.schema-in`,`com.envoyai.schema-out`,`com.envoyai.info`) can be specified with JSON, as they have been in each preceding example, or with YAML (a superset of JSON that allows us to drop a lot of the cumbersome symbols).
-This is useful for this example because our schemas become quite lengthy, and the additional readability goes a long way.
-The one catch is because the way Dockerfile labels capture strings, one must explicitly insert newlines `\n`.
+First an aside about YAML - Each of the JSON metadata fields (`com.envoyai.schema-in`,`com.envoyai.schema-out`,`com.envoyai.info`) can be specified with JSON, or with YAML (a superset of JSON that allows us to avoid much of the heavy tagging).
+This becomes a huge benefit as your schemas grow in sophistication.
+An important "gotcha" about your Dockerfile definition relates to the manner in which Dockerfile labels capture strings, one must explicitly insert newlines `\n`.
 See test/echo's [Dockerfile](Dockerfile) for examples.

 ## 1 Files

-About working with files - Accepting files as input and writing files as output is very simple.
+About working with files - Accepting files as input and writing files as output is very simple on our platform.
-Despite the fact that the 'EnvoyAI Integration API' can run over Web API where files need to be transcoded to and from strings, files can be read and written normally, and any concern about transmission can be safely left up to the 'EnvoyAI Platform'.
+Despite the fact that the 'EnvoyAI Integration API' can run over HTTP/HTTPS where files need to be transcoded to and from strings.
+Files, however can be read and written normally, and any concern about transmission overhead is managed by the 'EnvoyAI Platform'.
 As a simple demonstration, the code below reads an image and modifies it by adding text.
 The input file `/envoyai/input/image.png` can be read normally, and the `image.png` property of the output will automatically assume the value of the file written to `/envoyai/input/image.png`.
 ```python